khanhngg/CSC675-project-phase2/README.md

 - At least 2 indexes (hash-­based or tree­‐based)

 ### Task 2 - Collect and import data
-- // TODO: link to where data is from?
-- // TODO: brief overview what's in the data
+- You can collect data manually or import data from any available online data repository.

 ### Task 3 - Write SQL Queries
 - At least 2 queries involving GROUP BY, HAVING, and aggregate operators